dianaortv/data-analyst/README.md

-# DAta Analyst Professional Certificate
+# Data Analyst Professional Certificate
 ## This is an assignment

 This is a final project